landimc8/soybean-hedging-dashboard/README.md

 ## Overview

-This Jupyter Notebook provides an interactive dashboard for comparing the performance and effectiveness of various commodity hedging strategies for a chosen commodity.
-Users can upload their own historical price data or potentially fetch data from reputable sources like **The World Bank - Data** and **USDA (United States Department of Agriculture)** for agricultural commodities.
-The dashboard calculates key performance metrics and presents interactive visualizations to help understand the trade-offs between various hedging approaches, such as risk reduction and cost.
+An interactive dashboard for evaluating the efficacy and performance of different commodity hedge strategies for a selected commodity is offered by this Jupyter Notebook.
+For agricultural commodities, users have the option of gathering data from reliable sources such as **The World Bank - Data** and **USDA (United States Department of Agriculture)**, or they can upload their own historical pricing data.
+To assist in understanding the trade-offs between different hedging strategies, such as risk reduction and cost, the dashboard computes important performance data and displays interactive visualizations.

 ## Core Features

 * **Interactive Data Input:**
-    * Allows users to select a commodity of interest.
+    * Enables users to choose a desired commodity.
-    * Enables uploading historical price data (e.g., CSV files containing spot and futures prices).
+    * Enables the uploading of past price information (such as CSV files with spot and futures prices).
-    * *(Optional: Functionality to fetch data from online sources like Yahoo Finance, Quandl, **The World Bank - Data**, and **USDA**)*
+    * The ability to access data from web sources such as Quandl, Yahoo Finance, **The World Bank - Data**, and **USDA** is optional.
-    * Provides controls to select the historical period for analysis.
     * Offers input fields for adjusting parameters of different hedging strategies (e.g., fixed hedge ratio).
 * **Implementation of Common Hedging Strategies:**
     * **No Hedging:** Serves as a baseline for comparison.